-- Project Authority expenses for FY 2018 through FY 2022. - Project non-rate revenues for the same period. - Project rate increases for the same period. - Assess the impacts of such rate increases on customers. - Evaluate the Authority's compliance with various Resolution covenants.
+- Project Authority expenses for FY 2020 through FY 2024. - Project non-rate revenues for the same period. - Project rate increases for FY 2020 through FY 2024. - Assess the impacts of such rate increases on customers. - Evaluate the Authority's compliance with various Resolution covenants.